User Interface Orientation

 Touch the Squares button with the mouse.

 Two further buttons are now shown.
-(One lets you draw on the map and the other lets you measure distances on the map).
+(One lets you create and manage shapes known as User Defined Areas and the other lets you measure distances on the map).

 Other buttons require you to actually click on them if you want to do something.
 The layers button is one of these and controls what information is overlaid on the map.